Copywriting is a critical skill for any marketer or communicator, pivotal in influencing how a brand communicates with potential customers.

 - Providing exclusive knowledge

-- Or offering a shortcut to success
+- Or offering a faster way to success

 your copy must make the benefit tangible and desirable.